psu-arts-arch-3/art-203/unit-1/lesson-1/exercise-2-create-a-blog.md

 ![](/assets/wordpress/admin-screen.png)

-The Dashboard provides and overview of recent activity on your site, but it's really just one of several sections in the Wordpress backend, and we're more interested in all those other sections listed in the lefthand sidebar.
+The Dashboard provides an overview of recent activity on your site, but it's really just one of several sections in the Wordpress backend, and we're more interested in all those other sections listed in the lefthand sidebar.

-\_**PRO TIP: **\_Applications like Wordpress, Photoshop, or Microsoft Office use a lot of the same design terms \(e.g. "sidebars"\) and visual conventions of websites.
+**PRO TIP: **Applications like Wordpress, Photoshop, or Microsoft Office use a lot of the same design terms \(e.g. "sidebars"\) and visual conventions of websites.
 Always pay attention to how information is presented to you and file that knowledge away for your own projects.

 The sections are fairly self-explanatory, but some of important things to note right away: